2013–14 Euro Hockey League

-The 2013–14 Euro Hockey League was the sixth season of the Euro Hockey League, Europe's premier club field hockey tournament organized by the European Hockey Federation.
+The 2013–14 Euro Hockey League was the seventh season of the Euro Hockey League, Europe's premier club field hockey tournament organized by the European Hockey Federation.
 The group phase was held in Barcelona, Spain, and Lille, France, in October 2013 and the knockout stage was held in Eindhoven, Netherlands in April 2014.

-The final was played between Harvestehude and Oranje Zwart at Sportpark Aalsterweg, Eindhoven, Netherlands.
+The final was played between Harvestehuder THC and Oranje Zwart at Sportpark Aalsterweg, Eindhoven, Netherlands.
 Harvestehude defeated the hosts Oranje Zwart 3–1 in a shoot-out after a 1–1 draw.
 Bloemendaal were the defending champions but they did not qualify for this season's edition.
 Dragons took the bronze medal.

 Association team allocation

 A total of 24 teams from 12 of the 45 EHF member associations participated in the 2013–14 Euro Hockey League.
 The association ranking based on the EHL country coefficients is used to determine the number of participating teams for each association: